Eden Sassoon Slammed By Kim Richards: ‘RHOBH’ Star Furious With Rumors

-Eden Sassoon may be new to the Real Housewives of Beverly Hills this season, but she has managed to get involved in one of the biggest feuds to hit the show in a few years.
+Eden Sassoon may be new to The Real Housewives of Beverly Hills this season, but she has managed to get involved in one of the biggest feuds to hit the show in a few years.
 It’s no secret that Lisa Rinna and Kim Richards aren’t exactly the best of friends, as Lisa was very vocal in calling out Kim for her drunken behavior over the past couple of years.
 While Richards has worked on her issues and is a sober woman these days, it sounds like Eden and Rinna continue to bring up Kim’s personal problems.
 And now, this former Real Housewives of Beverly Hills star has had enough.

-According to a new tweet, Eden Sassoon isn’t exactly a great friend – especially if you ask Kim Richards.
+According to a new tweet, Eden Sassoon isn’t exactly a great friend, especially if you ask Kim Richards.
 Over the weekend, Kim decided to call out Eden and Rinna for their behavior, asking them to focus on their own lives rather than drag her through the mud all the time.
 When Sassoon joined the show, she revealed that she herself had struggled with alcohol and her own sister had died from an overdose.
 Rather than just keep it to herself, Sassoon used it to compare herself to Kim and her sister Kyle Richards.
 And while she may have had good intentions in trying to help out, their friendship became very awkward.

 This is me in deep thought … ???? #WTF is going on & who really knows the real me ? … will anyone ever truly know YOU?!
 Sometimes you can be surrounded by people yet all alone …. #EdensLoveStory????